Psychical research in Italy between '800 and '900 - 2

 Psychodynamic hypothesis

-Morselli saw as smoke in his eyes any hypothesis of a spiritual intervention, and to him John King, the presumed control spirit of the medium, was nothing but a personification (elaborated in the light of a superficial indoctrination on the most in vogue spiritual theories at the time) of the medium's will, only partly unconscious: in support of this interpretation the psychiatrist presented various proofs, many of which are rather convincing, highlighted when they were tested in the course of the sittings.
-However, as a whole, the psychodynamic hypothesis is not supported by any experiment, and in our days – after more than a century – we would expect that the existence of a possible fluidic body, capable of interacting with matter by transmitting real forces ( able to move a table or a piece of furniture, or to turn into human limbs that perform concrete actions), could be confirmed by some laboratory instruments or technological devices designed and built in the meantime.
+Morselli saw as smoke in his eyes any hypothesis of a spiritual intervention, and to him John King, the presumed control spirit of the medium, was nothing but a personification (elaborated in the light of a superficial indoctrination on the most in vogue spiritual theories at the time) of the medium's will, only partly unconscious: in support of this interpretation the psychiatrist presented various proofs, some of which can be considered quite plausible, highlighted when they were tested in the course of the sittings.
+However, as a whole, the psychodynamic hypothesis is not supported by any experiment, and in our days – after more than a century – we would expect that the existence of a possible fluidic body, capable of interacting with matter by transmitting real forces, able to move a table or a piece of furniture, or to turn into human limbs capable to perform concrete actions, could be confirmed by some laboratory instruments or technological devices designed and built in the meantime.
 But none of this – as far as I know – has happened, and if Morselli's intuition would be right, the fluidic body would be, to modern science, as enigmatic as dark matter: a hypothesis necessary to explain certain facts, but not supported by any instrumental detection.

 Studies on metapsychics

 During the time lapse between the first three series of sittings (1901-1902) and the fourth series (1906-1907), Morselli was able to update himself on the progress of research on mediumistic phenomena, which were now included in a new field of studies called metapsychic (a term proposed in 1905 by Charles Richet).
 He therefore added some appropriate considerations to his notes and observations on the séances of the fourth series.
-First of all, he recognized that: «...in the field of Metapsychics there have occurred remarkable events that have changed the attitude, both of the old adherents and doctrinal spiritualist, and of many scientists who were previously obstinate adversaries or detractors of these studies».
+First of all, he recognized that: «...in the field of metapsychic there have occurred remarkable events that have changed the attitude, both of the old adherents and doctrinal spiritualist, and of many scientists who were previously obstinate adversaries or detractors of these studies».
 And then: «...these and other similar occurrences of recent spiritism have revealed the progress of an irresistible current of beliefs, and the actual existence of an unexplored category of natural phenomena on which science must, sooner or later, pronounce itself».
-By these words, Morselli intended to assert, in the cultural context of his time, the reality and genuineness of mediumistic phenomena: a matter of fact that, however, has always been questioned in the following decades, up to our days, by scientific communicators (some of them culturally influential) characterized by aprioristic skeptical psychic tunings, and generally poorly and badly informed about psychical research.
-On the other hand, Morselli himself knew very well how it is impossible to convince the skeptics to the bitter end, and declared: «What is important for me is to convince or disabuse my Mister Ego: what drives me to write is to explain how long, and perhaps tortuous but sincere, was the empirical and logical process by which I arrived at my present state of belief.
+By these words, Morselli intended to assert the reality and genuineness of mediumistic phenomena in the cultural context of his time: a matter of fact that, however, has always been questioned in the following decades, up to our days, by scientific popularizers (some of them culturally influential) characterized by aprioristic skeptical tunings of their psyche, and generally poorly and badly informed about psychical research.
+On the other hand, the same Morselli knew very well how it is impossible to convince the skeptics to the bitter end, and declared: «What is important for me is to convince or disabuse my Mister Ego: what drives me to write is to explain how long, and perhaps tortuous but sincere, was the empirical and logical process by which I arrived at my present state of belief.
 It is incomprehensible how one is always in an attitude of struggle, not about the explanation, but about the reality of the so-called spiritual facts after over sixty years since they were seen and touched, described and illustrated by a crowd of ordinary people and remarkable personalities.
 Yet it is so...».

 Luigi Barzini's articles

-The séances of 1906-1907 were sponsored and organized by Corriere della Sera, who entrusted the reportage to one of its leading journalist, Luigi Barzini, who wrote a series of brilliant articles collected later in the booklet Nel mondo dei misteri con Eusapia Paladino (In the Mystery World with Eusapia Paladino), with a preface by Cesare Lombroso.
-The fifty-two years old medium was then a tired and sick woman (diabetes and nephritis), but still managed to produce mediumistic phenomena of a certain entity, even if reduced compared to those occurred above all during the last sittings of 1902.
-The control was always performed by Morselli and Barzini, and the hall of Berisso's apartment in which, as has been said, the sittings were held, was lit by an electric lamp with 16 candles white light or 5 candles darkroom bulbs in green or red glass, while a diffused glow was ensured by a night-light placed under a grand piano.
+The séances of 1906-1907 were sponsored and organized by the important Italian daily newspaper Corriere della Sera, who entrusted the reportage to one of its leading journalists, Luigi Barzini, who wrote a series of brilliant articles collected later in the booklet Nel mondo dei misteri con Eusapia Paladino (In the Mystery World with Eusapia Paladino), with a preface by Cesare Lombroso.
+The fifty-two years old medium was then a tired woman, suffering from diabetes and nephritis, who nevertheless still managed to produce mediumistic phenomena of a certain relevance, even if reduced compared to those occurred above all during the last sittings of 1902.
+The control was always performed by Morselli and Barzini, and the hall of Berisso's apartment in which the séances were held was lit by an electric lamp with 16 candles white light or 5 candles darkroom bulbs in green or red glass, while a diffused glow was ensured by a night-light placed under a grand piano.
 Morselli thus described the light conditions: «...as we did not want to satisfy the insistent demand made by Eusapia's subconsciousness with five strokes (darkness!), we often found ourselves embarrassed, not increasing, but moderating and appropriately grading the light... we got, during the six sittings, a remarkable variety of degrees of illumination: almost never, complete darkness... we have almost always found ourselves in a condition to be able to exercise our visual faculties on the phenomena: and these have also occurred in a full and lively light».

 The explanatory hypotheses of mediumistic phenomena